CRES Course Catalog

 5 units

 Focuses on critically analyzing public representations of migration.
 Exploring key scholarship in migration and diaspora studies, including recent writings on ''border crises,'' students develop an individual research project exploring a controversy, archive, cultural text, or historical debate in research on a specific migrant or diasporic group.
 The focus is on key learning outcomes of humanistic research and writing: developing a method for studying migration attentive to critical race analysis; identifying objects and fields of study, formulating research questions, organizing an appropriately narrow thesis, identifying and critiquing sources, and completing well-structured written argumentation. .
-Prerequisite(s): CRES 10 and CRES 100; satisfaction of the Entry Level Writing and Composition requirements.
+Prerequisite(s): CRES 10, CRES 100, and CRES 101; satisfaction of the Entry Level Writing and Composition requirements.
 Enrollment is restricted to senior critical race and ethnic studies majors.
 Enrollment limited to 20.

 CRES 190C